jxu9001/Referring-Expression-Comprehension/README.md

-# CS6301-Final-Project
+# Referring-Expression-Comprehension
-CS6301 Final Project
+CS6301/CS6384 Final Project

 datasets can be found at https://huggingface.co/jxu9001